 - Friend or family loan: These loan types can have the best rates and terms, but come at the risk of harming relationships if not handled properly.
 Put everything clearly in writing, including the loan amount, repayment schedule, interest rate, fees (like late fees), and any other conditions (like what the lender is comfortable with you using the loan for).

-- Payday alternative loan (PAL): If you’re struggling to meet the credit requirements for a low-interest loan, you might be eligible for a PAL from a credit union.
+- Payday alternative loan (PAL): If you’re struggling to meet the credit requirements for a low-interest loan, you might be eligible for a PAL from a federal credit union.
 Rates on PALs are capped at 28%, which is often much lower than what you might find on other types of bad credit loans.
 You’ll need to be or become a member of the credit union to qualify, and loan amounts top out at $2,000.

 - Small bank loan: Some banks offer small, short-term loans to existing customers for a low rate or flat fee.
 For example, loans may be available up to $500 or $1,000 with short repayment terms, such as 3 months.